Sex and the City season 5: Cast and characters

 Like the previous seasons, season five features the same principal cast and characters.
-Sarah Jessica Parker portrays Carrie Bradshaw, a fashionable middle aged woman who writes about sex and life in New York City in her column, "Sex and the City", with the fictional New York Star.
+Sarah Jessica Parker portrays Carrie Bradshaw, a fashionable 36-year old woman who writes about sex and life in New York City in her column, "Sex and the City", with the fictional New York Star.
 Kim Cattrall played the promiscuous public relations agent Samantha Jones.
-Kristin Davis portrayed Charlotte York MacDougal, an optimistic, straight laced former art curator navigating being newly single while moving on from her failed marriage.
+Kristin Davis portrayed Charlotte York MacDougal, an optimistic, straight-laced former art curator navigating being newly single while moving on from her failed marriage.
 Cynthia Nixon acted as the acerbic and sarcastic lawyer Miranda Hobbes, who faces struggles as a working mother.

-The fifth season featured a number of recurring and guest actors whose characters contributed significantly to the series plotlines.
+The fifth season featured a number of recurring and guest actors whose characters contributed significantly to the series' plotlines.
 Chris Noth reprised his role as Mr. Big for one episode this season.
 David Eigenberg portrayed Miranda's on-off boyfriend, bar owner and father of her child Steve Brady.
 Willie Garson played entertainment manager and Carrie's gay friend Stanford Blatch.
 Mario Cantone returns to the series as a recurring guest actor, portraying Charlotte's gay friend and former wedding planner Anthony Marantino.
 Frances Sternhagen reprised her role as Trey's overbearing and intrusive mother Bunny MacDougal.
 James Remar reprised his role as hotelier and Samantha's boyfriend Richard Wright.
 Lynn Cohen reprises her role as Magda, Miranda's foreign housekeeper.
-Comedienne Molly Shannon recurs as Lily Martin while Ron Livingston appears as Jack Berger, a professional writer.
+Comedian Molly Shannon recurs as Lily Martin while Ron Livingston appears as Jack Berger, a professional writer.

 Reception

 Viewership and ratings

-Season five of Sex and the City debuted on July 21, 2002 at 9:00 p.m.
+Season five of Sex and the City debuted on July 21, 2002, at 9:00 p.m.
 Eastern Time Zone with the episode "Anchors Away".
-The episode was viewed by 7.93 million people, becoming the most watched episode of the series at the time.
+The episode was viewed by 7.93 million people, becoming the most-watched episode of the series at the time.
 It earned a 4.8 Nielsen household rating, indicative of 5.07 million households in which the episode was viewed.
-Viewership for the season fluctuated up and down between 5.95 million and 7.93 million viewers, but ranked number one among pay cable program every week.
-The season finale, "I Love a Charade", premiered on September 8, 2002 to an audience of 7.33 million viewers.
+Viewership for the season fluctuated up and down between 5.95 million and 7.93 million viewers, but ranked number one among pay cable programs every week.
+The season finale, "I Love a Charade", premiered on September 8, 2002, to an audience of 7.33 million viewers.
 Earning a 4.7 household rating, the episode was viewed by 5.04 million households.
 The fifth season averaged over 7 million viewers per 8 episodes.
 In the United Kingdom, the season aired on Channel 4, garnering high ratings and landing among the top 30 programs of the week.